Darbhanga: Demographics

 The 2011 Census of India recorded Darbhanga as an Urban agglomeration with a population of 296,039 while the surrounding district has 3 million people.
 It is the 5th largest city in Bihar in terms of the urban population.
 The city has 196,573 males (52.6%) and 183,552 females (47.4%).
 Darbhanga has an average literacy rate of 79.40%, with male literacy at 85.08% and female literacy at 73.08%.
 However, as per the document published on 6 March 2021 by the office of District Magistrate Darbhanga, the urban population of Darbhanga stands 380,125.

+Economy and agriculture

+The economy of Darbhanga is primarily agrarian, supported by trade in local produce and an expanding food processing sector.
+The district serves as a major hub for the cultivation of Makhana (fox nut), mangoes, and fish, which are traditionally referred to as the three core cultural identities of the Mithila region ("Paan, Maachh, aa Makhaan").